cine-file/rate/README.md

 - The existing `GEMINI_API_KEY` Script Property remains valid; API keys are associated with a Google Cloud project, not locked to one Gemini model.
 - Google AI Studio may be used to test the same key and model by selecting **Gemini 3.6 Flash** in the model selector.
 The live Cine-File website uses the model specified in `Code.gs`, regardless of the model last selected in AI Studio.
 - This update changes `Code.gs` and the README only.
 Replace and redeploy `Code.gs`; no sheet setup or frontend replacement is required when upgrading from v4.

+## Dynamic Rating Distribution and Food-Type Stats (v7)

+Rating-distribution charts for Film, TV, and Le Guide now use a dynamic lower bound instead of always displaying the entire 0–100 or 0–10 scale.
+The chart keeps 100 or 10 as the maximum, rounds the lower bound down to a readable interval, includes additional space below the lowest score, and enforces a minimum visible span of 20 points in `/100` mode or 2 points in `/10` mode.
+Bars remain 5-point bins in `/100` mode and 0.5-point bins in `/10` mode.
+The note below the chart identifies the visible range, and the average marker remains in place.

+Le Guide Stats now includes a **Food Type** filter matching the existing Film and TV genre-filter pattern.
+The selected food type applies to My Ratings, Group, Head to Head, and Individual Ratings.
+The selection is stored locally for the browser and follows the active Gold, Light, or Classic theme.

+Le Guide My Ratings also includes **Food Type Averages**, ranking cuisine/food types by the current user's average rating and showing the number of ratings behind each average.
+The backend restaurant summary response now includes cuisine metadata so Group, Head to Head, and Individual Ratings can be filtered consistently.

+This update changes both `index.html` and `Code.gs`.
+Replace both files and deploy a new Apps Script web-app version.
+No new sheet tabs or columns are required, and `setupActiveSheetTabs` does not need to be run solely for this update.

+## Cross-Category Recommendations — v8

+Film, TV, and Le Guide now each have a recommendation section below the category's saved-items list.

+### Film

+Film keeps the existing AI-first recommendation system.
+Gemini proposes titles from the logged-in user's ratings and notes, TMDB validates the titles and supplies metadata, five recommendations are shown, and five validated backups are held for replacement.

+### TV

+TV recommendations support:

+- **Based on a Show** — choose one of the logged-in user's rated series.
+- **Based on My Taste** — use the logged-in user's complete TV rating history.
+- **New to Me**, **Not Rated or Wishlisted**, and **Include Rated Shows** pools.
+- **Balanced**, **Hidden Gems**, and **Something Different** styles.
+- Five visible series and up to five replacement series.
+- TMDB validation before a recommendation is displayed.
+- Direct **Add to Wishlist**, **Replace**, and **Not Interested** actions.

+TV recommendations are personal to the authenticated user.
+Other users' ratings are not used unless a future group mode is deliberately added.

+### Le Guide / Restaurants

+Restaurant recommendations support:

+- **Based on a Restaurant** — choose one of the logged-in user's rated restaurants.
+- **Based on My Taste** — use the user's restaurant history and most common rated city.
+- The same recommendation-pool and style choices as Film and TV.
+- Five visible restaurants and up to five replacements.
+- Google Places validation before a restaurant is displayed.
+- Direct **Add to Wishlist**, **Replace**, and **Not Interested** actions.

+For source-restaurant mode, the source restaurant's city anchors the search.
+For taste-only mode, the backend uses the most common city in that user's restaurant history.
+A user must therefore have at least one restaurant rating with a city before taste-only restaurant recommendations can be generated.

+### Recommendation Architecture

+The recommendation engine is AI-first:

+1. Gemini reviews only the authenticated user's relevant rating history, category scores, and notes.
+2. Gemini proposes 15 real candidates.
+3. TMDB validates Film and TV titles; Google Places validates restaurants.
+4. Rated, wishlisted, and previously shown items are removed according to the selected pool.
+5. Up to 10 eligible items are retained: five shown and five held as replacements.
+6. After all replacements are exhausted, the frontend generates a fresh batch while excluding previously shown IDs.

+All recommendation controls reuse the existing recommendation CSS and theme variables.
+Gold, Light, and Classic themes therefore style the new TV and restaurant panels consistently with Film.

+### Deployment for v8

+Replace both `index.html` and `Code.gs`, save the Apps Script project, and deploy a new web-app version.
+No additional spreadsheet tabs or columns are required for the TV and restaurant recommendation rooms, so `setupActiveSheetTabs` does not need to be rerun when upgrading from v7.